SJSU-CADRE-CLASSES/SJSU_ART_175_S18/One page Concept for Third Project/Team_01.md

-3D Artist
-Anthony Flores
-Justin Kim
-Kong Vue
+3D Artist: Anthony Flores, Justin Kim, Kong Vue

-Musicians
-Daniel Thomas
-Nick Roberto
-Shigeru Myers
+Musicians: Daniel Thomas, Nick Roberto, Shigeru Myers

-Art 175 Project 3
+#Art 175 Project 3#

 Our project explores the connections of the forest, the city, and the audience through 3d constructed scenes.
 The concept revolves around the cycle of death and rebirth of a forest.
 We are interested in the idea of a forest being cleared out to make room for a city.
 The city eventually turns into ruins, from an unknown cause, and we get this idea of rebirth of the forest as plant life slowly grow on top of the ruins.